MKProj/MKProj-Book/src/Projects/02-release.md

 - Once feature may be stable, it will be moved to the beta channel

 ### Beta:
-- The beta channel is used to organize all the new changes, and apply patches to find the best way to implement them
+- The beta channel is used to organize all the new changes
 - The beta channel is pre-production and should be relatively stable during production

 ### Stable:
 - The stable channel is the ready to use code
 - All the code should be working properly and safely
 - Depending on the new feature:
-  - The Major or Minor will be incremented and the patch will be reset to 0
+  - The Major or Minor will be incremented

+### Code Names
+Each new release will have an accompanying code name associated with it, like v0.5's Aristotle code name.
+These names will always be named after a famous scientist or influence in science.

 ## Version System